 - Recycle: This should be a concept which is not new to you.
 Apply the Refuse & Reduce concepts you should recycle anything else after this point.

 - Rot: This is where any biodegradable materials should be given back to the earth to rot & decompose.

 What are the benefits of Zero Waste?

-- Reduces the impact on the Climate
+- Reduces climate impact

-- Jobs created by a circular economy
+- Jobs are created via a circular economy

 - Builds community spirit